 HAVASU FALLS CAMPING LIST

-This will be your home for the next 4 days / 3 nights and more than likely, will be the heaviest thing you carry into Havasu Falls.
+This will be your home for the next 4 days and 3 nights and more than likely, will be the heaviest thing you carry into Havasu Falls.
 A good tent is definitely an item not to go cheap on.
+Make sure to bring duct tape or a patch kit too just in case you get a tear.
+Being exposed to the elements (or critters) is a form of misery best left unexperienced.

 REI’s Co-op Half Dome Tent Plus is the PERFECT lightweight tent for two people.
 You and your partner will fit comfortably and the tents weight is only 5lbs 5oz, making it an ideal tent to hike with.